Population: 44,826

 Governance and Regulation

-The Education Act, 2009 allows various educational bodies to “authorize, supervise and evaluate the use of distance learning programs in the provision of the education program” (p.
+The current Education Act, 2009 allows various educational bodies to “authorize, supervise and evaluate the use of distance learning programs in the provision of the education program” (p.
 72).
 The Department of Education, Culture and Employment defines distance learning as the deliberate use of the Internet, the world wide web, and landlines to leverage communication tools, learning management systems, and resources to overcome geographic obstacles to accessing brick and mortar courses, disciplinary expertise, and student cohort formation.
-The Department had a Memorandum of Understanding (MOU) with the Alberta Distance Learning Centre (formerly operated by Pembina Hills School Division), which the Department used as a non-territorial distance learning provider from 2004 until it closed in 2021.
-Upon its closure, the Department informed school boards about the willingness of the Vista Virtual School (also operated by Pembina Hills) to serve students from the Northwest Territories.
+The Department has a Memorandum of Understanding (MOU) with the Vista Virtual School (operated by Pembina Hills) to also serve students from the Northwest Territories.

-Additionally, section 3.3 of the Northwest Territories School Handbook outlines a series of requirements that schools must adhere to in order to participate in distance learning.
-While the document is primarily focused on describing distance learning and specific operational items related to schools participation in the ADLC, it does recommend that schools have a dedicated online facilitator, scheduled distance learning time in student timetables, a plan for students to complete courses in a timely manner, and access to additional relevant resources.
+Additionally, section 3.3 of the Northwest Territories School Handbook outlines a series of requirements that schools must adhere to in order to participate in distance learning, including: having a dedicated online facilitator, scheduled distance learning time in student timetables, a plan for students to complete courses in a timely manner, and access to additional relevant resources.

 K-12 Distance and Online Learning Activity

-Additionally, during the 2021-22 school year there were approximately 60 students enrolled in distance learning courses offered through the Vista Virtual School.
+Additionally, during the 2023-24 school year there were 82 grade 7-12 students enrolled in distance learning courses offered through the Vista Virtual School (operated by Pembina Hills School Division in Alberta).

 K-12 Blended Learning Activity